Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Multiorbital Flat Band Model

 When $\mu_f = \mu_f^c$, there are five bands including the two flat bands at energies $E_{fp}$ and $E_{p,+}$ and three dispersive bands with energies

+as shown in Fig. \ref{fig:spect}.
 In fact, $E_{2, \pm}$ are exactly the dispersive bands of the $p$-orbital model $H^p_K$ \cite{Wu2007}.
 When $\mu = \mu_f^c$, the addition of the $f$-orbital layer leaves the dispersive bands and one flat band, $E_{p,+}$, of the $p$-orbital layer unchanged, while introducing a dispersive band $E_1(\k)$ and involving $f$ orbitals in the remaining flat band $E_{fp}$.
-These five bands are shown in the first Brillouin zone in Fig. \ref{fig:spect}.
-The flat band of interest, $E_{fp}$, is the highest energy band and does not feature any band touchings when $t_{fp}^2 > 3t_{p}t_f$.
-We will assume that this is the case below.
-In Fig. \ref{fig:curv}, the energy of the top band with a $\mu_f$ shift is plotted as a function of $\mu_f - \mu_f^c$ and $k_y$, showing a flat band at $\mu_f = \mu_f^c$.
+The flat band at energy $E_{fp}$ will be useful for the percolation representation.
+It is the highest energy band and well separated from the lower bands when $t_{fp}^2 > 3t_{p}t_f$, which we will assume is the case below.
+In Fig. \ref{fig:curv}, the energy of the top band with a $\mu_f$ shift is plotted as a function of $\mu_f - \mu_f^c$ and $k_y$, showing band curvature decreasing until the band becomes flat band at $\mu_f = \mu_f^c$.

+As we will see in the next section, the structure of the localized states in the flat band at energy $E_{fp}$ allows a percolation representation to be found for the interacting ground states.
+At any particular $f$ orbital site $\R$, only one localized state $|\psi_{\R, \sigma}\rangle$ is nonzero.
+This will be a valuable feature for studying the interacting system, since, using the localized states to construct many-body states, the Hubbard interaction at each $f$ orbital will give an energetic preference against doubly occupied states.
+The combination of Hund's coupling and Hubbard interactions on the $p$ orbital sites will then lead to spin exchange symmetry between overlapping localized states and thus to the percolation representation.